-Yanakie, the gateway to Wilsons Promontory National Park, is 186km south-east of Melbourne, approximately a 2-2.5 hour drive via the South Gippsland Highway, (just follow the Wilsons Promontory signs), and the last (and only) town on the peninsula before the 'Prom' National Park gate.
+Yanakie, the gateway to Wilsons Promontory National Park, is 186km south-east of Melbourne, approximately a 2-2.5 hour drive via the South Gippsland Highway, (just follow the Wilsons Promontory signs), and the last (and only) town on the peninsula before the 'Prom' National Park gate and the perfect base for your Wilsons Prom holiday.

 Wilsons Promontory National Park (affectionately known to locals as 'the Prom') is a natural icon that draws travellers from all over the world.
 It is known for its beautiful rainforests, unspoiled beaches, and abundant wildlife.
 It boasts 130km of coastline framed by granite headlands, mountains, waterfalls, forests and fern gullies.
 The park contains the largest coastal wilderness area in Victoria.